- The council has declared a climate and ecological emergency, committing to acheiving zero carbon emissions.

 Working with partners

 - London Councils (an organisation which works on behalf of London Boroughs) has commited to working collaboratively London Boroughs to tackle climate change and respond to the declared climate emergency.
 This includes a series of joint projects which Sutton will be part of.

 - We are working with the South London Partnership on projects that can take place at a sub-regional level to tackle climate change.
 These include electric vehicle charging and district heat networks

 - We are undertaking a review of our procurement policies to include sustainability requirements.

 - Led by the South London Partnership, the 'Internet of Things' project is seeking to develop solutions that will improve peoples lives.
-The project has recently opened up a call for ideas from students in the local area.
+In January 2020 the project opened up a call for ideas from studens in the local area.